Arlind Sadiku: Football commentary career

-Besides commenting on the matches from the Football Superleague of Kosovo, Sadiku has also commented on matches from the Premier League, Champions League, Europa League, Serie A, etc. Until now Sadiku has commented more than 1,665 football games, particularly in the Premier League.
-He has covered all the games of the Kosovo national team, since they are full member of UEFA and FIFA in May 2016.
+Besides commenting on the matches from the Football Superleague of Kosovo, Sadiku has also commented on matches from the Premier League, Champions League, Europa League, Serie A, etc. Until now Sadiku has commented more than 2,103 football games, particularly in the Premier League.

 Other work

 He has cooperated with Football Federation of Kosovo, from 2015 to 2018 where he worked as a statistician.
-But left the job after Agim Ademi became the head of the federation and began a feud against him.
+But left the job after Agim Ademi became the head of the federation of kosovo and began a feud against him.

 Family and personal life

 Arlind Sadiku is married to Edita Ademi and they have two children, Meris and Siar.